ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 Certificate-based identities are limited in scope by the issuing CA, or by the namespace of the application responsible for issuing or validating the identity.

-An example of this limitation is well-illustrated by organizational Public Key Infrastructure (PKI).
-Organizational PKI is very often coupled with email and LDAP systems, and can be used for associating a human or machine identity identifier with a public key.
-Within the organization, authentication systems already agree on the roots of trust for validating entity certificates issued by organizational PKI.

 Attempting to use organizational PKI outside the organization can be challenging.
 In order to authenticate a certificate, the certificate’s CA must be trusted.
 CAs have no way of controlling identifiers in certificates issued by other CAs.